abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Trigger Event Context**

   - ```before insert```, ```before update```, ```before delete```
-  	- no update needed since record has not been committed to database
+  	- no update is needed since the record has not been committed to the database

   - ```after insert```, ```after update```, ```after delete```, ```after undelete```
-  	- need updated since record has already been committed to database
+  	- needs updating since the record has already been committed to the database

 - **Context Variables**
   - ```Trigger.New``` returns a list of the new versions of the sObject records
   	- available in ```insert```, ```update```, ```undelete```
    	- records can only be modified in ```before``` triggers

-  - ```Trigger.newMap``` returns new map of IDs to the new versions of the sObject records
+  - ```Trigger.newMap``` returns a new map of IDs to the new versions of the sObject records
 	- available in ```before insert```,```after insert```,```after update```,```after undelete```

   - ```Trigger.Old``` returns a list of the old versions of the sObject records
   	- available in ```update``` and ```delete``` triggers

-   - ```Trigger.oldMap``` returns map of IDs to the old versions of the sObject records
+   - ```Trigger.oldMap``` returns a map of IDs to the old versions of the sObject records
    		- available in ```update``` and ```delete``` triggers